sebas77/Svelto.ECS.Examples.Survival/README.md

 ## Help I get a lot of compiling errors!

-This means that you have downloaded the Svelto.Common folder multiple times.
+This means that you have downloaded the **Svelto.Common folder multiple times**.
 The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relative repositories.
 If you find them empty, you need to initialize the submodules through the submodule command. **You must initialize only the first level submodules, so do not run the recursive option**.
 I am sorry if this is confusing, but it's the best solution I found with git.
 If you have troubles, please check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki